Payroll Report: Analyzing Employee Hours

 Big data can be a beautiful thing.
 Your payroll reports are built on big data.
-Your time clocks integrate with your ERP and HCM systems, sending the reams of employee hour data points that tell you who was (or was not) working and when.
+Your employee time clocks integrate with your ERP and HCM systems, sending the reams of employee hour data points that tell you who was (or was not) working and when.

 But if you don’t select what questions you want to analyze in your payroll reports, big data is just a collection of numbers on a spreadsheet.
 There’s a lot of actionable knowledge in there if you know how to find it.
 A good place to start is looking at what you can learn from analyzing absenteeism patterns, attrition rates and the real cost of hiring temporary workers.